 The Devil: Discourage / Dismayed

 Satan wants to discourage you.
-Other words associated with discourage are: to hinder, hold back, forbid, disallow, restrain, and frustrate.
-And of course the prime meaning of the word means the opposite of courage.
+Other words associated with discouraged are: to hinder, hold back, forbid, disallow, restrain, and frustrated.
+And of course, the prime meaning of the word means the opposite of courage.

 Dismayed means: to be shattered, be dismayed, be broken, be abolished, and be afraid.